Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-04- Analytics/analytics.md

 maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues.
 Once subscribed to a data product, you can use the AWS Data Exchange API to load data directly into Amazon S3 and then analyze it with a wide variety of AWS analytics and ML services.
-For example, property insurers can subscribe to data to analyze historical weather patterns to calibrate insurance coverage requirements in diﬀerent geographies; restaurants can subscribe to population and location data to identify optimal regions for expansion; academic researchers can conduct studies on climate change by subscribing to data on carbon dioxide emissions; and healthcare professionals can subscribe to aggregated data from historical clinical trials to accelerate their research activities.
-For data providers, AWS Data Exchange makes it easy to reach the millions of AWS customers migrating to the cloud by removing the need to build and maintain infrastructure for data storage, delivery, billing, and entitling.
 - AWS Data Pipeline : is a web service that helps you reliably process and move data between diﬀerent AWS compute and storage services, as well as on-premises data sources, at speciﬁed intervals.
 With AWS Data Pipeline, you can regularly access your data where it’s stored, transform and process it at scale, and